herohamp/sbn/README.md

-# sbn
+# sbn++

-A compiler for small drawing language sbn(SVG by Numbers).
+A fork of sbn to continue adding features, which is a compiler for small drawing language sbn(SVG by Numbers).
 Inspired by John Maeda's book: Design by Numbers.
+It is not interoperable with SBN as the cordinate system on the Y axis is flipped.

 ## Supported Keywords
 This compiler is work-in-progress.
-Here is a list of commands currently supported (v0.4.3) & planning to implement. (sbn language specification is compatible with Design by Numbers chapter 1 - 12)
+Here is a list of commands currently supported (v1.0.1) & planning to implement
 - [x] `Paper`
 - [x] `Pen`
 - [x] `Line`
+- [x] `Rect`
 - [x] `// comment`
 - [x] `Set` (variable)
 - [x] `{ }` (block)
+- [] `Fill`
 - [ ] Nested block
 - [ ] `Repeat`
 - [ ] `(+ - / *)` (calculations)